coatyio/coaty-js/docs/man/developer-guide.md

 can optionally specifiy a non-default hostname for multicast DNS discovery with the command line option `--bonjourHost`.
 Useful for cases, where the normal hostname provided by mDNS cannot be resolved by DHCP.

+If you do not want to start the multicast DNS service for broker discovery, specify the `--nobonjour` option.

 If the command line option `--verbose` is given, Mosca broker provides verbose logging of subscriptions.
 Additionally, all MQTT messages published by MQTT clients are logged